Current database

-A current database is a conventional database that stores data that is valid now.
+A current database is a conventional database that stores valid data.

 For example, if a user inserts "John Smith" into the Staff table of a current database, this asserts that the fact is valid now and until it is subsequently deleted.
 By contrast, a temporal database qualifies each row with a valid time stamp, valid time period or valid time interval.
 For example, we can assert the fact that "John Smith" was a member of staff during the period 1 June 2001 and now.
 As of 2006, current databases were the most common type of database in use.
 The concept of now is discussed in Clifford et alia (1997).